The circular economy cannot achieve its aims without deeper system change

 Civil society organisations that want to change the system should be wary of magic win-win formulas to address our global crises.
 Instead they should confront the deeper issues that cannot be solved with a technical fix.
 The undoubtedly important concepts of the Circular Economy will only work if they are integrated into deeper and wider strategies for economic system change.

-Written by Joséphine von Mitschke-Collande and Micha Narberhaus
+By Joséphine von Mitschke-Collande and Micha Narberhaus